-- He/she is not a current employee, and none of his/her immediate family members(3) is a current senior executive, of any company not affiliated with Credicorp(2) that has made payments to, or received from, Credicorp(2) for property or services in an amount which, in any of the last twelve months, totals over US\$1 million in one year and which may represent 10% or more of the consolidated gross revenue of such company in one year. - He/she does not, directly or indirectly, accept any consulting, advisory or other compensatory fee from $Credicorp^{(2)}$ (other than (i) in his or her capacity as a member or advisor of the Audit Committee, the Board of Directors, or any other board committee, ii) as approved by the Board of Directors and which is less than US\$150,000 during the last twelve months or (iii) for any fixed amounts of compensation under a retirement plan for prior service with $Credicorp^{(2)}$ ) - He/she is not an affiliate(5) of Credicorp(2), an executive officer of an affiliate, an employee of an affiliate, a general partner of an affiliate or a managing member of an affiliate. - (1) Material Relationship: A material relationship may occur if a person has a direct relationship with Credicorp or if a person is a partner or shareholder holding more than 4% of Credicorp's capital stock, or officer of an organization that has a relationship with Credicorp. - (2) Credicorp: Includes Credicorp and its subsidiaries. - (3) Immediate Family Member: Up to the second degree of consanguinity or second degree of affinity. - (4) Senior Executive: An executive officer of Credicorp (holding), or CEO or Central Manager of BCP Stand-alone, or CEO of any of its other subsidiaries.
+- He/she is not a current employee, and none of his/her immediate family members(3) is a current senior executive, of any company not affiliated with Credicorp(2) that has made payments to, or received from, Credicorp(2) for property or services in an amount which, in any of the last twelve months, totals over US\$1 million in one year and which may represent 10% or more of the consolidated gross revenue of such company in one year. - He/she does not, directly or indirectly, accept any consulting, advisory or other compensatory fee from Credicorp(2) (other than (i) in his or her capacity as a member or advisor of the Audit Committee, the Board of Directors, or any other board committee, ii) as approved by the Board of Directors and which is less than US\$150,000 during the last twelve months or (iii) for any fixed amounts of compensation under a retirement plan for prior service with Credicorp(2)) - He/she is not an affiliate(5) of Credicorp(2), an executive officer of an affiliate, an employee of an affiliate, a general partner of an affiliate or a managing member of an affiliate. - (1) Material Relationship: A material relationship may occur if a person has a direct relationship with Credicorp or if a person is a partner or shareholder holding more than 4% of Credicorp's capital stock, or officer of an organization that has a relationship with Credicorp. - (2) Credicorp: Includes Credicorp and its subsidiaries. - (3) Immediate Family Member: Up to the second degree of consanguinity or second degree of affinity. - (4) Senior Executive: An executive officer of Credicorp (holding), or CEO or Central Manager of BCP Stand-alone, or CEO of any of its other subsidiaries.

 Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices (5) Affiliate: A person or entity that directly, or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with Credicorp.
-303A.03 Non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
+003 A.03 Non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
 Credicorp is not required by Bermuda law to hold regular meetings of the board of directors at which only independent directors are present.
 Credicorp has established a Nominations Committee and a Corporate Governance Committee.
 The minimum requirements and procedures to be followed by each committee are set forth in Credicorp's Corporate Governance Policy.
 Credicorp has adopted a charter for the Corporate Governance Committee and for the Nominations Committee.
-303A.04 Listed companies must have a nominating/corporate governance Although these committees are not required by law to be composed entirely of independent directors (as defined by the NYSE), under Credicorp's current Corporate Governance Policy: charter that addresses specific minimum requirements. the Nominations Committee shall consist of the President and the Vice President of the Company and a Director; and • the Corporate Governance Committee must be composed of at least three directors of Credicorp or its subsidiaries, and at least one of them must be independent (as determined by Credicorp).
+303A.04 Listed companies must have a nominating/corporate Policy: • the Nominations Committee shall consist of the President and the Vice President of the Company and a Director; and • the Corporate Governance Committee must be composed of at least three directors of Credicorp or its subsidiaries, and at least one of them must be independent (as determined by Credicorp).
 There is no similar requirement under Bermuda law.
 222